From design system to product platform

 The registry as a contract

-From parts to decisions
+From pieces to decisions

 A concrete example